-Quote specific health plan benefits or cost share in patient discussions.

-- Urge or steer towards any specific health plan or limited set of health plans. - Collect enrollment applications in physician offices or at other functions. - Offer inducements to persuade beneficiaries to enroll in a particular health plan or organization. - Health Screen potential enrollees when distributing information to patients, as health screening is prohibited. - Expect compensation directly or indirectly from the health plan for beneficiary enrollment activity. - Call patients who are disenrolling from the health plan to encourage re-enrollment in a health plan. - Mail notifications of health plan sales meetings to patients. - Call patients to invite patients to sales, and marketing activity of a health plan. - Allow IPA to have room/space in provider's offices completely separate from where the patients have a prospect of receiving health care, to provide beneficiaries' access to IPA's sales representative.
+- Quote specific health plan benefits or cost share in patient discussions. - Urge or steer patient towards any specific health plan or selection of health plans. - Collect enrollment applications in physician offices or at other functions. - Offer inducements to persuade beneficiaries to enroll in a particular health plan or organization. - Health Screen potential enrollees when distributing information to patients, as health screening is prohibited. - Expect compensation directly or indirectly from the health plan for beneficiary enrollment activity. - Call patients who are disenrolling from the health plan to encourage re-enrollment in a health plan. - Mail notifications of health plan sales meetings to patients. - Call patients to invite patients to sales, and marketing activity of a health plan. - Display plan material within an exam room setting or while conducting a health screening